k3d-io/k3d-demo/README.md

 ## Run

 - Preparation (attention: clears all docker settings!): `make prep`
-- Full k3d lifecycle and usage demo: `make demo`
+- Demo: Full k3d lifecycle and usage with a Python App using hot-reloading of code: `make demo`
-- Multi-Server Setup demo: `make demo-multiserver`
+- Demo: Multi-Server Setup: `make demo-multiserver`
-- Config File Demo: `make demo-configfile`
+- Demo: Creating a cluster from a config file: `make demo-configfile`
-- Demo with Tilt: `make demo-tilt`
+- Demo: Using k3d with a managed registry and Tilt for app-reloading: `make demo-tilt`
+- Demo: Useing k3d as a service in a Drone CI pipeline: `make demo-drone`